> Folk Music > Songs > Peggy Gordon

 I know this from Ian Giles and Dan Plews, but I’ve learnt Lucy’s version here.
 Lucy and Jonny were brilliant supporting Bellowhead on the November tour—definitely going places.
 Do check them out.

 Bram Taylor sang Peggy Gordon in 2012 on his Fellside CD Joker & Rogues.
-He commented in his liner notes:
+He noted:

 Whilst taking part in a local session recently, I was reminded by my friend John Readett of this lovely traditional song.
 John is a collector of traditional folk song and a fine singer with the excellent Lancashire based folk band Turnpike.
 Apart from it being a good song to sing I’ve included it as a nod in the direction of my friends in Canada as it was collected in Nova Scotia in 1962 and most versions seem to emanate from that.
 It has similarities to The Water Is Wide.